What does the treatment involve?

 How is it performed?

-Glaucoma is normally due to an increase in eye pressure from an excess of fluid (aqueous humour) when the eye's drainage channels are blocked.
+Glaucoma is normally due to an increase in eye pressure due to an excess of fluid (aqueous humour) when the eye's drainage channels are blocked.
 The job of these devices, which are made from biomaterials, is to encourage this aqueous humour to filter, in order to restore the balance of the entry and exit thereof and, therefore, regulate the intraocular pressure.

 The main result of these micro implants is a reduction of eye pressure.